silu-07/msal-angular17-with-listdata/README.md

     }
     ````

-# Install Angular dependencies and run
+### Install Angular dependencies and run
 - npm install
 - ng start

-You can Watch my youtube video if you like to see how I use this project: https://www.youtube.com/watch?v=D9fWa6KOhHg
+Feel free to watch my YouTube video if you want to see how I made the project  [How to use the Microsoft Identity Platform with Angular Application](https://www.youtube.com/watch?v=D9fWa6KOhHg "How to use the Microsoft Identity Platform with Angular Application")

+# Screenshots